CSRF vulnerability in ?language=

 There was a similar vulnerability with polls and marking forums as read, which is the same concept.
 If a user was to post that on a large forum, many users languages could be changed without their permission.
 If the user doesn't speak that language, chances are they won't know how to change it back.

-#1 Updated by Diogo Parrinha over 2 years ago
+#1 Updated by Diogo Parrinha almost 3 years ago

 - Status changed from New to Assigned